OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Appendix A

 \subsection{Ablations}

 \textbf{Elicitation Protocol.}

-\begin{promptbox}[title={Direct (Gaussian)}] You are a statistical expert tasked with constructing a prior distribution for the **mean** of a normal (Gaussian) variable.
-Your goal is to use all available data and context to inform your estimate and reflect the **uncertainty about the population-level mean** — not the variation across individual observations.
+\begin{promptbox}[title={Direct}] You are a statistical expert tasked with constructing a prior distribution for a variable.
+Your goal is to choose the most appropriate distribution type and estimate its parameters.